ims-systems-00/ims-kb/docs/Our IMS/Our iMS.md

 *The verification email sent to the user has a 1 week deadline before the link no longer works, due to security reasons.
 You can resend the verification email at any time from the `Users` tab within `Our iMS`.*

-## Removing a User from a Business Unit
+## Remove a User from a Business Unit

 To remove a user from a business unit you have assigned them to, first navigate to and click on the `Our iMS` button on the `Sidebar`, which is on the left-hand side.
 You will then see a drawer open from the sidebar containing the different pages within this module.